 Once approved by the faculty, students may apply for pre-doctoral internship.
 Students must apply to internship via the Association of Psychology Postdoctoral and Internship Centers (APPIC) Match.
 We recommend strongly that all students complete an APA-accredited internship.
 If a student is not matched, he or she may petition the faculty to complete an internship in a non-APA-accredited setting that meets all APA internship guidelines.
-However, we do not recommend this, as attending a non-APA-accredited internship could present obstacles for obtaining employment and licensure.
-Since 2010, approximately 95% of our students have secured internships at APA-accredited sites across the nation (see APA Student Admission, Outcomes and Other Data).
+However, we do not recommend this, as attending a non-APA-accredited internship could present undesirable obstacles for obtaining employment and licensure.
+Since 2011, approximately 94% of our students have secured internships at APA-accredited sites across the nation (see APA Student Admission, Outcomes and Other Data).

 Students must enroll in one (1) credit hour of CPY 784 during fall, spring, and the final summer of the internship year (i.e., total three [3] credit hours]).
 Enrollment during the summer in which students begin internship is not required.
-Students should prepare to pay tuition for CPY784.
+Students should prepare to pay tuition for CPY 784.
 If a student has defended the dissertation successfully prior to the final summer semester of their pre-doctoral internship, they may submit a petition to enroll in GRD 595 instead of CPY 784 during the final summer session.
 Per an agreement with Graduate College, students do not pay tuition for enrollment in GRD 595.
+Because GRD 595 is not included on the iPOS, students should ensure they have the required number of credits to complete their degrees.